Five ways to protect your mental health this holiday

 Don’t lose sight of your needs for exercise and sleep.

 You may be hosting a gathering this year for the first (or fiftieth) time.
-Maybe you feel responsible for other people’s entertainment and enjoyment.
-And maybe, you feel like it’s your job to please everyone and make sure others are having enough fun and enjoying their holidays, too.
+Maybe you feel like it’s your job to please everyone and make sure others are having enough fun and enjoying their holidays.
 That’s a lot of pressure.
 If so,

-Delegate: if you feel it’s your job alone to make things perfect, you can ask others to help out.
+Delegate to others: if you feel it’s your job alone to make things perfect, you can ask others to help.
 It’s their holiday too!

 Take a break from hosting or retire altogether.
 Ask someone else to host this year.